Highlight: Gdansk – Things to Do & Travel Guide

 Amber is another one of Gdansk’s specialities.
-The “gemstone” (which isn’t technically a gemstone) comes from the Baltic sea, where Gdansk lies.
+The “gemstone” (which isn’t technically a gemstone but fossilized tree resin) comes from the Baltic sea, where Gdansk lies.
 If you’re looking for amber, you can’t miss all the shops.
 They’re not cheap but you can find a good deal here and there.
 You can also visit the Amber Museum.

 Other popular destinations are the National Museum – Gdansk Branch as well as the Museum of the Second World War.
+Unfortunately I did not make it to the WWII museum but I’ve heard great things about it.
 If you’re a fellow interior design and art geek, you can go into the Artus Court and the Uphagena House.
 There are a few other museums in Gdansk but seeing as I went to the prominent ones and they were small, I’d expect the other museums to be quite tiny.

 I enjoyed walking all the streets of Gdansk, from one fancy gate to another, and seeing palettes of the colourful buildings.
 Gdansk is much bigger than it looks on a map but it’s also small enough that one can walk around.
 And as I mentioned, it extents beyond the old town.
 The newer architecture is designed to complement the old, which makes Gdansk a very cohesive city.
 I could’ve spent all day just walking around, enjoying the scenery.
+Actually, I wish I had more time in Gdansk because one day was not enough to see the museums and also enjoy everything else the city has to offer.
 With the laid back atmosphere and fantastic food one finds in Poland, I have to say that it’s one of my favourite cities.
 It’s easy to miss on a tour of Poland but I definitely wouldn’t pass up this northern Gem.